Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 - Fitzroy (Johnson St/Brunswick Rd)
 - St. Kilda (Fitzroy St/Acland St)
 - Swan St - Richmond
+- Casino - Open 24/7, seedy and expensive

 It's illegal to drink alcohol on the street!
 Cops aren't friendly too it either.
 You may smoke a cigarette near them.
-Don't try weed.
+Not weed.
 It's not legal.. yet.

+### Drives
+- Dandenong Ranges - Mountains and rainforests to the East of Melbourne.
+Checkout 'Skyhigh' for a view of the city at night (1 hour drive)
+- Great Ocean Rd - Drive along the ocean and beaches (2 hours out of Melbourne)
+- Yarra Valley - Go to the wineries and have lunch

 ## Tips and Tricks
+- People generally don't work on weekends.
+If you're asked to work extra-hours.
+Politely say no.
+- Melbourne has an alcohol drinking culture.
+Most people go to after-work drinks on Friday.
+Beer sizes come in pot/schooner/pint.
+Order a 'lemon, lime and bitters' if you don't drink.
+- Most things can be paid online.
+A local bank account helps.
+Major banks are: ANZ, Commonwealth, NAB, Wespac.
+Use the apps to transfer money for rent, electricity, gas, internet.
+They will give you a Visa/Mastercard debit card.
+Android/Applepay is supported in all stores except local shops that will insist on 'cash only'.
+- The local hardware store is called 'Bunnings'.
+Get all your lightbulbs, electrical cords, wash baskets and cleaning products here.
+Grab a sausage in bread on weekends near the entrance.
+- The department stores are David Jones and Myer.
+You will only find them in Shopping Centers.
+- Taxes are paid via the ATO (Australian Tax Office) after July 1st.
+You do this online.
+Ask your employer or tax-agent if you're unsure
+- You don't work on public holidays.
+You're entitled to 4 weeks paid leave each year and 10 paid sick days.

+#Contribute
+Make a pull request with your insight to help other developers succeed!